mui/material-ui/docs/src/pages/guides/migration-v4/migration-v4.md

   You can use the [`fade-rename-alpha` codemod](https://github.com/mui-org/material-ui/tree/HEAD/packages/material-ui-codemod#fade-rename-alpha) for automatic migration.

--The `createStyles` function from `@material-ui/core/styles` was moved to the one exported from `@material-ui/styles`.
+- The `createStyles` function from `@material-ui/core/styles` was moved to the one exported from `@material-ui/styles`.
 It is necessary for removing the dependency to `@material-ui/styles` in the core package.

 ```diff
 -import { createStyles } from '@material-ui/core/styles';